 The Plan B research project involves conducting an empirical research project or meta-analysis under the direction of a faculty advisor.
 The project must be designed and conducted by the individual student; the topic, however, may be based upon the research program of the faculty advisor.

-Students generally write their research proposal during spring of their first year and orally present their proposal to an examination committee shortly thereafter.
-Once approved, students can begin data collection, which typically takes place in the fall of the second year.
-Students completing the Plan B project must submit a final paper and pass an oral defense as part of the requirements for graduation.
+Students generally write their research proposal during their first year in the program and orally present their proposal to an examination committee by the end of the first year.
+Once approved, students will pursue IRB approval and can begin data collection, which typically takes place in the fall of the second year.
+Students completing the Plan B project must submit a final research paper and pass an oral defense as part of the requirements for graduation.